 The notion of Africa’s oral tradition is relatively well-known, however, as one can imagine, those stories have mostly been confined to the continent itself.
-Alongside these stories are the unique languages used to tell them – languages which are some of the most diverse to be found on the planet.
+Alongside these stories are the unique languages used to tell them – languages that are some of the most diverse to be found on the planet.

 What is Izesan!?

-Izesan! is a one of a kind app that allows users to learn numerous African languages through short, illustrated lessons; exercises; lyric music videos; and online tutors.
+Izesan! is a one-of-a-kind app that allows users to learn numerous African languages through short, illustrated lessons; exercises; lyric music videos; and online tutors.

-The online language-learning app is comparable to RosettaStone, Babbel, DuoLingo, and iTalki, but is unique in its focus on African languages – as well as the inclusion of cultural exploration in order to facilitate learning.
+The online language-learning app is comparable to RosettaStone, Babbel, DuoLingo, and iTalki, but is unique in its focus on African languages – as well as the inclusion of cultural exploration to facilitate learning.

 According to Anthony Otaigbe, founder of Izesan!, “Izesan! grew from my desire to see African languages brought to the world stage so that others could see what I see in them – languages which represent distinct cultures, unique people, and a wealth of knowledge.”

 How Izesan! uses African folklore to engage students

 There is no surer way to gain someone’s attention than by telling them a compelling story – a story with meaning and depth; one which they will always want to re-tell.
 The Izesan!
 The app contains audiobooks of African folklore and traditional stories wh, ich will not only teach students the proper pronunciation, accent and tones of languages but also allow them to meaningfully engage with the culture.

 The importance of folklore and oral traditions have been highlighted by historians as not only relaying significant historical occurrences, but also a society’s worldview – the messages they share, and the meaning they ascribe to people, places, and events.